cswuhan/cswuhan.github.io/dairy/MyDairy.md

 # 20231014

 It's meaningful to drink lukewarm tea in the morning and keep the phone away from the bed in night.

+# 20231015

+Now that I understand what a VPN is, it acts as a middleman between me and my destination IP.
+Its purpose is to encrypt my data before sending it and then decrypt it on the other end.

+To explain further, I (A) want to send a message to B. The VPN will encrypt my data and use my IP address as the source IP and my destination as its destination.

+Then, B sends the SYN/ACK to the VPN, which then decrypts the data and sends the SYN/ACK to me.
+This whole process ensures that my data is secure and protected.